ReunMedia/nanomanager/README.md

 delivered in a single PHP (PHAR) file.
 It can be used to quickly add simple upload and file management for any PHP powered website.

-Nanomanager is lightweight (the whole package is under 50KB with frontend under 20KB gzipped) and doesn't contain any unnecessary bells and whistles besides core functionality.
+Nanomanager is lightweight and doesn't contain any unnecessary bells and whistles besides core functionality.

 > ❗ **Important**
 >
-> Nanomanager doesn't include any authentication and therefore it is very
+> Nanomanager doesn't include any authentication!
+It is very important to
-> important to manually secure access to it.
+> manually secure access to it.

 ## Features